 Another important point to note is that this trek does not really offer any view of the landscape, it is pure jungle trekking.
 The reason why you would want to do it really is the physical challenge, and the pride to be able to say “Hey!
 I have crossed this whole huge island on foot, can you believe that?!”.

 Of course, it is also a unique occasion to be totally immersed in this fascinating environment that is the tropical rainforest.
 Armed with my hiking boots, my courage, and my passion for nature and the wilderness, I was ready for a memorable adventure!

 Koh Chang Jungle Trekking Video

 My trek across Koh Chang in 3 minutes!

-Because of the high humidity, my DSLR camera that I usually use to film, was having problems.
+Because of the high humidity, the DSLR camera that I usually use to film was having problems.
 Most of this video was made with my smartphone – a bit more shaky than usual, sorry about that!